The most popular service we provide here at Nomad Capitalist is helping people get a second residence – the most popular by far.

 Others have doubled the investment needed.
 We’re looking at you Greece and Portugal.

-Hong Kong cancelled their program several years ago.
+Hong Kong canceled its program several years ago.

 Singapore used to liberally offer permits to people who started small businesses.
 Now, it only extends residency to highly promising start-ups, a la next Facebook.